ALS drug wins FDA approval despite questionable data

 The powder-based drug is a combination of two older ingredients: a prescription medication for liver disorders and a dietary supplement associated with traditional Chinese medicine.
 Cambridge, Massachusetts-based Amylyx has patented the combination and says the chemicals work together to shield cells from premature death.

-Some ALS patients already take both drugs separately.
-But FDA approval is expected to compel insurers to cover the treatment, raising questions about its price.
+Some ALS patients already take both drugs separately, sometimes paying $5,000 a month for the prescription component, according to physicians.
+FDA approval is expected to compel insurers to cover Amylyx’s medication.

-Amylyx did not immediately announce the price Thursday but said it planned to publicize the information on a call with investors Friday morning.
+Amylyx did not immediately disclose the price Thursday but said it planned to announce the information on a call with investors Friday morning.
+In Canada, where the drug received approval in June, the company has proposed a price equating to $165,000.

 One outside group that analyzes the cost effectiveness of new treatments pegged the drug’s value at between between $9,100 and $30,700 per year.
 The Institute for Clinical and Economic Review also noted that many patients are expected to take Amylyx’s drug in combination with an older therapy, which costs over $170,000 per year.

-Sunny Brous was diagnosed with ALS in 2015 and hopes to add Amylyx’s drug to the two older FDA-approved medications she already takes for the disease.
+Sunny Brous was diagnosed with ALS in 2015 and hopes to add Relyvrio to the two older FDA-approved medications she already takes for the disease.

 “I’ve made it this far without this drug and I’m hoping having it now will extend my life further,” said Brous, 35, who lives near Fort Worth, Texas.

 Amylyx’s data came from a study in 137 patients that showed some benefit in slowing the disease, based on functionality questionnaires completed by patients.
-Patients who continued taking the drug after the study concluded appeared to survive several months longer than patients who originally received a placebo, the FDA noted.
+Patients who continued taking the Relyvrio after the study concluded appeared to survive several months longer than patients who originally received a placebo, the FDA noted.

 “The ALS community has proven that our advocacy can impact decisions that are being made about our health,” said Larry Falivena, an ALS Association board member who was diagnosed with the disease in 2017, in an emailed statement.
 The group invested $2.2 million in Amylyx’s early research and stands to recoup $3.3 million from future drug sales.